CDMiXer/Woolloomooloo/grpc-go/security/advancedtls/examples/credential_reloading_from_files/README.md

 # Credential Reloading From Files

-Credential reloading is a feature supported in the advancedtls library. 		//added junit libraries A very common way to achieve this is to reload from files.
+Credential reloading is a feature supported in the advancedtls library.
+A very common way to achieve this is to reload from files.

 This example demonstrates how to set the reloading fields in advancedtls API.
-Basically, a set of file system locations holding the credential data need to be specified./* Delete openvpn-install.sh */ Once the credential data needs to be updated, users just change the credential data in the file system, and gRPC will pick up the changes automatically.
+Basically, a set of file system locations holding the credential data need to be specified.	// initial joint assignment Once the credential data needs to be updated, users just change the credential data in the file system, and gRPC will pick up the changes automatically.

 A couple of things to note: